 “Hope hard enough and we just might get the chance.
 C-SPAN says that they might FINALLY pass that new law that lets us deploy without any of the current ’emergency circumstances.'”
 The new topic brought up drew a great deal of interest around the table, as well as a bit of mockery for the soldier having outed himself as actually watching C-SPAN.

 “Don’t get your hopes up, boys and girls.”
-Jessica’s quiet interjection quieted the conversation at the table as all eyes swung back to the petite lieutenant colonel.
+Jessica’s quiet interjection quieted the conversation at the table as all eyes swung back towards her.
 “Not saying it WON’T happen, but this isn’t the first time they’ve tried to revoke the Posse Comitatus Act.
 Not the fifth or sixth time either, for that matter.”

 “But, imagine if they finally do it!”
 Lieutenant Jake Holland reentered the conversation with a wistful tone in his voice.
 “We could finally DO something instead of sitting on our asses ten months out of the year, waiting for some police chief, or mayor, to figure out that they’ve got something out of their league and call ALL the way up the chain to get us there to deal with it.
 We could just DEAL with it, you know?”